fshowalter/movielog-archive/drafts/the-searchers-1956.md

+The Searchers is a dark drama about the insideous nature of racism.
+Set a few years after the Civil War, John Wayne plays Ethan Edwards, a former Confederate solider.
+Ethan visits his brother's family on the Texas frontier.
+Shortly after arriving, Ethan's brother and sister-in-law are massacred by Comanche.
+After the funeral, Ethan sets off in search of his two young nieces, who the Comanche have taken captive.
+Accompanying Ethan is Martin Pawley, a young man Ethan's brother's family took in when he was just an orphan child. (pronoun trouble)

+Years pass.
+The trail goes cold.
+The pair catch a break.
+The trail goes cold again.
+Over time, Martin realizes Ethan means to kill the girls should they find them, such is Ethan's unbridled hate for the Comanche.

 Synopsis: A bitter civil war veteran spends seven years searching for his niece, abducted by Indians.

 The Searchers is an amazing film.
 John Wayne turns in the performance of his career with a nuanced portrayal of a man torn apart by war.
 As the film progresses, we see just how damaged Wayne's character really is, as his hatred begins to consume him.